rikosintie/Ubuntu4NetworkEngineers/Introduction.md

 There are pages and pages of links to the Open Source software that is used in Cisco products.

 Why am I bringing this up?
-Because when I started using Linux I just say it as a tool.
+Because when I started using Linux I just saw it as a tool.
 But now that I am a few years in, I see that it is the foundation of modern society.
 Almost every switch, router, firewall, public web server, surveillance camera, etc. runs on Linux and uses Open Source software.
 Once you start using Open Source software you really feel like part of the community.

 ## NetDevOps Certifications